 With measures aiming at granting access to new markets, improving gender-equal access to BDS services and market information as well supporting the business formalization, the project tackles barriers and also promotes several facets of women’s empowerment in business and entrepreneurship.
 Project activities include:

-· Provision of digital services for start-ups and MSMEs through establishing a Founder Service at MTI
+2. Provision of digital services for start-ups and MSMEs through establishing a Founder Service at MIET.

-· Digital transformation of MSMEs through targeted Business Digitalization Services
+3. Digital transformation of MSMEs through the provision of targeted Business Digitalization Services.

-· Internationalization of Kosovo SMEs through export promotion activities
+4. Internationalization of Kosovo SMEs through export promotion and market access activities.

-· Improvement of Business Digitalization Services through certification of consultants
+5. Improvement of Business Digitalization Services through certification of consultants.

-As a result, 200 jobs will be created/maintained, up to 6,000 private sector companies, their employees, and the wider (poor) population in Kosovo will benefit from project activities.
-Further beneficiaries are government and business support institutions such as Ministry of Trade and Industry (MTI), Ministry of Economic Development (MED), Business Consultants Council (BCC), Kosovo Enterprise and Support Agency (KIESA), Kosovo Business Registration Agency (KBRA), Kosovo Chamber of Commerce (KCC), etc.
+As a result, 150 jobs will be created/maintained, up to 4,800 private sector companies, their employees, and the wider (poor) population in Kosovo will benefit from project activities.
+Further beneficiaries are government and business support institutions such as Ministry of Industry, Entrepreneurship and Trade (MIET), Ministry of Economy (ME), Business Consultants Council (BCC), Kosovo Enterprise and Support Agency (KIESA), Kosovo Business Registration Agency (KBRA) etc.

 ACCESS has started in November 2018 with an eight-month inception phase.
 The 36-month implementation phase commenced on 1 July 2019.
-The project is implemented by ECIKS, funded by the Austrian Development Agency and co-funded by MTI and MED.
-The Austrian Federal Ministry for Digital and Economic Affairs, the Austrian Economic Chamber, the Austrian Institute for SME Research, the Technical University Graz and the Danube University Krems are some of the key partners in this project.
+The project is implemented by ECIKS, funded by the Austrian Development Agency and co-funded by MIET and ME.
+The Austrian Federal Ministry for Digital and Economic Affairs, the Austrian Federal Economic Chamber (WKO), the Austrian Institute for SME Research, the Technical University Graz and the Danube University Krems are some of the key partners in this project.